How to invest in Bitcoin the beginner guide

 Depending on where you live, you might need to pay taxes for your Bitcoin trades, and if you’ve bought an item or service using your Bitcoins too.
 It is common that Bitcoin is classified as an asset.

 And any capital gains made on that Bitcoin could be taxed in your country.
-So after investing in Bitcoin you should look up your country’s tax situation on cryptocurrency assets like Bitcoin.
+So after investing in BTC you should look up your country’s tax situation on cryptocurrency assets like Bitcoin.

 If you bought 1 Bitcoin for $4000 dollars and later on sold it for $6000, then you need to pay taxes on that $2000 gains.